deton24/MVSEP-MDX23-Colab_v2.1/README.md

 Adaptation of MVSep-MXD23 algorithm for Colab with few tweaks:

-2.1
-Fork of jarredou Colab
+2.1 - fork of jarredou Colab
 * Updated with voc_ft instead of Kim Vocal 2 or Kim Vocal 1, and UVR MDX Instr HQ3 instead of Kim Inst
 * Divider tweak